 - Course fees for the primary applicant for the first 12 months

-- School costs for all school-age dependents for the first 12 months
+- School costs of $8,296 for all school-age dependents for the first 12 months (pro-rated where the period of stay in Australia is for less than 12 months)

 - Living expenses for the primary applicant and all accompanying family members.
-The Migration legislation specifies minimum amounts for this category, which have recently increased and are due to take effect from 1 February 2018.
-The minimum living costs are:
+The Migration legislation specifies minimum amounts for this category, which increased from 24 October 2019.
+The minimum living costs (pro-rated where the period of stay in Australia is for less than 12 months) are:

 Applicants should provide documentary evidence to demonstrate that they have sufficient funds that meet the above requirements when submitting their application to the Department of Home Affairs.
 Failure to provide evidence can result in a refusal of the application.